LucasPadilha/CV/en-US.md

 **Others:**

+* Docker
 * Version Control System
-* UNIX-like servers
+* UNIX (Linux & OSX)
 * SEO
 * Photoshop
+* Jenkins

 ---

 ## Professional Experience

-* 02/2018 to today - **Development Manager @ GeoSapiens Technology and Information**
+* 02/2018 to 11/2019 - **Development Coordinator @ GeoSapiens Technology and Information**

-> I am currently Development Manager and Programmer at Geosapiens Technology and Information with experience in responsive development, project standards and clean code, participating in feature modeling, business and development decision making, using technologies for interoperability between web and mobile applications.
+> I worked as a development coordinator, managing a team of programmers in the development and maintenance of large web systems.
+> I worked on several projects over time, maintaining legacy software, as well as developing new software with current technologies.
+> Among my duties were direct communication with customers, setting priorities and modeling features.
+> Main technologies: PHP (Symfony framework), Javascript, Knockout.js, Node.js, Java, CSS, Docker, Git, Jenkins.

 * 06/2017 to 02/2018 - **Lead Developer @ All Doctors**

 > I worked as a Lead Developer setting priorities, managing the development team and developing new features.
-During the time I led the team we developed all the components of the platform (Website, Administrative Platform, API and Mobile Application) from the beginning, we integrated several external services (Webservices and Payment Gateways) as well as adding several new features
+> During the time I led the team we developed all the components of the platform (Website, Administrative Platform, API and Mobile Application) from the beginning, we integrated several external services (Webservices and Payment Gateways) as well as adding several new features.

 * 03/2016 to 06/2017 - **Front-end Developer @ Quax Websites and Applications**